 - This course requires approval from a DSA staff member via the LMS.

-- If approved, you will receive a system generated approval email.
+- If approved, you will receive a system generated registration email.
 You will also receive a separate email from the DSA staff notifying you of the requirements to take the exam.

 - The DSA staff email contains IMPORTANT information.